 Don’t be afraid of the wave of offerings at the drugstore or your barber.
 Here’s all you need for a simple routine:

-A signature scent: Yes, you can change it by the season, but there’s something really fortifying about choosing a signature scent and wearing it (nearly) every day.
+A signature scent — Yes, you can change it by the season, but there’s something really sexy about choosing a signature scent and wearing it (nearly) every day.

 And don’t be afraid to take action when it comes to your grooming habits.
 If you’re starting to notice or worry about hair loss, start a regimen to address it.
 If you’re experiencing significant hair loss, go bald with pride!
 And if your skin is giving you issues that make you feel self-conscious, go see a dermatologist.
 It’s not vain to care about your appearance, which brings us to our last step in how to dress well…